Look around you. What can you see that is less than perfect? A chip on a chair? A scratch on the floor? A messy pile of magazines?

 This applies to things that are subjective and under your control, rather than objective tasks and projects that may not be.

-The subjective element is how much time and effort I choose to put into reading and assessing each book.
-The trick is to hit the sweet spot between not too little (bad for them) and not too much (bad for me).
+The subjective element is how much time and effort you choose to put into washing it.
+The trick is to hit the sweet spot between not too little (why bother?) and not too much (a waste of time and energy).

 How do you what the sweet spot is?
 What is the ‘right’ amount of time and effort to give to something?